-In October 2009, the Company employed one of its existing directors, Mr. Schara, to serve as President and Chief Executive Officer ("CEO").
-In connection with his employment the Company issued 750,000 options as described in Note 8 to the Company's consolidated financial statements contained in Item 8 of this Annual Report.
-The CEO elected to defer his salary until the Company was successful in securing financing sufficient to fund future operations.
-Near the end of the fourth quarter of 2010, the Company began to pay accrued amounts, and at December 31, 2010, a total of \$171,290 of deferred salary had been accrued and was paid during the year ended December 31, 2011.
+In October 2009, we employed one of our existing directors, Mr. Schara, to serve as our President and Chief Executive Officer.
+In connection with his employment the Company issued 750,000 options as described in Note 9 to our consolidated financial statements contained in Item 8 of this Annual Report.
+Subsequent to 2012, those options were canceled and reissued under the same terms, except the life of the new options is now 6 years and 8 months, effectively resulting in a total option life of 10 years, similar to the lives of options granted to other officers and directors.
+In 2012, similar to 2010, the Chief Executive Officer elected to defer his salary until we are successful in securing financing sufficient to fund future operations.
+At December 31, 2012 a total of \$56,500 of deferred salary has been accrued and included in payable to related parties.
+Additionally, Mr. Schara paid corporate expenses during 2012 totaling \$21,000 with his personal credit card, constituting interest-bearing loans to the Company.